 Zone 1: While Allatoona is in Zone 1, the project conditions are likely to be normal to wetter than normal during the late summer and fall months.
 Most likely, other projects in the basin and within the federal hydropower system will be in similar condition.
 Full consideration will be given to meeting hydropower demand by typically providing up to four hours of peak generation.
-Peak generation could exceed four hours based on various factors or activities, such as, maintenance and repair of turbines; emergency situations such as a drowning or chemical spill; drawdowns because of shoreline maintenance; drought operations; increased or decreased hydropower demand; and other circumstances.
+The term "peak generation" is defined as using the full plant capacity for generating hydroelectric power.
+Peak generation could exceed four hours based on various factors or activities, such as, maintenance and repair of turbines; emergency situations within power grid that would necessitate an increase in hydropower production, draw-downs because of shoreline maintenance; drought operations; increased hydropower demand; and other circumstances.

 Zone 2: While Allatoona is in Zone 2, a reduced amount of peaking generation will be provided to meet system hydropower demand.
 The typical peak generation schedule will provide up to three hours of peak generation.
-Peak generation could exceed three hours based on various factors or activities, such as, maintenance and repair of turbines; emergency situations such as a drowning or chemical spill; draw-downs because of shoreline maintenance; drought operations; increased or decreased hydropower demand; and other circumstances.
+Peak generation could exceed three hours based on various factors or activities, such as, maintenance and repair of turbines; emergency situations within power grid that would necessitate an increase in hydropower production, drawdowns because of shoreline maintenance; drought operations; increased hydropower demand; and other circumstances.

-Zone 3: Zone 3 at Allatoona will typically indicate drier than normal 10 conditions or impending drought conditions.
-Careful, long range analyses and 11 12 projections of inflows, pool levels, and upstream and downstream water needs will be made when pool levels are in Zone 3.
-While in Zone 3 during the months of Jan-13 Apr, a reduced amount of peaking generation will be provided to meet system 14 15 hydropower demand while making water control regulation decisions to ensure refilling the reservoir to elevation 840 feet NGVD29 by 1 May.
-Should drier than 16 normal hydrologic conditions exist or persist, the reduced peak generation will 17 continue until the reservoir level rises to a higher action zone.
-The typical peak 18 19 generation schedule will provide up to two hours of peak generation.
-Peak deneration could exceed two hours based on various factors or activities, such as.
-20 maintenance and repair of turbines; emergency situations such as a drowning or 21 22 chemical spill; draw-downs because of shoreline maintenance; drought operations; 23 increased or decreased hydropower demand; and other circumstances.
+Zone 3: Zone 3 at Allatoona will typically indicate drier than normal conditions or impending drought conditions.
+Careful, long range analyses and projections of inflows, pool levels, and upstream and downstream water needs will be made when pool levels are in Zone 3.
+While in Zone 3 during the months of Jan-Apr, a reduced amount of peaking generation will be provided to meet system hydropower demand while making water control regulation decisions to ensure refilling the reservoir to elevation 840 feet NGVD29 by 1 May.
+Should drier than normal hydrologic conditions exist or persist, the reduced peak generation will continue until the reservoir level rises to a higher action zone.
+The typical peak generation schedule will provide up to two hours of peak generation.
+Peak generation could exceed two hours based on various factors or activities, such as, maintenance and repair of turbines; emergency situations within power grid that would necessitate an increase in hydropower production, draw-downs because of shoreline maintenance; drought operations; increased hydropower demand; and other circumstances.